 The Mavericks have a good history with so-called Reclamation Projects.
 Yogi Ferrell, Charlie Villanueva, Monta Ellis, and Brandan Wright are guys that had been cast aside, forgotten, or given up on.
 Rick Carlisle found a way to unlock their skills and he put them in a position to succeed.

+But for every Monta Ellis there was a Nerlens Noel.
+And Justin Jackson hasn’t exactly flourished this season.
 It’s possible Michael Kidd-Gilchrist won’t even be a Dallas Maverick next season.
 It’s possible they found their own Draymond Green.